 Community-based learning emphasizes academic rigor, reflection, and developing ongoing community partnerships.
-Community-based learning can be part of any discipline and any academic division: humanities, social sciences, sciences and the arts.
+Community-based learning can be part of any discipline and any academic division.

 At Goucher, community-based learning is part of a growing number of academic courses.
 Many of our programs are connected to central Baltimore, the historic home of Goucher College, and partnerships are being created locally.